kgateway-dev/kgateway/docs/content/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk.md

 ### InvalidConfigPolicy

-policy for how Gloo should handle invalid config
+Policy for how Gloo should handle invalid config

 ```yaml
 "replaceInvalidRoutes": bool